NatiG25/MovieSpace/README.md

 # MovieSpace

 > This web application is based on an external API.
-We selected an API that provides data about top rated movies and then built a web-app around it.
-The web-app has two user interfaces.
+Selected an API that provides data about top rated movies and then built a web-app around it.
+Users can like & comment on movies they like.

 ![Screenshot from 2022-06-17 17-41-09](https://user-images.githubusercontent.com/86069740/174320993-861cd519-f534-4167-9a12-bd02e368c614.png)